Biden flexible on who gets aid, tells lawmakers to 'go big'

 Biden’s remarks to the Democratic House caucus were relayed by two people who requested anonymity to discuss the private conference call.

 While Biden is trying to build bipartisan support from Republicans, he is also prepared to rely on the Democratic majority in Congress to push the package into law.
-Democrats moved ahead with preliminary steps in the House and Senate this week to approve it on their own, over Republicans objections.
+Democrats moved ahead with preliminary steps, including a House budget vote Wednesday largely along party lines, to approve it on their own, over Republicans objections.
 A group of 10 Republican senators offered a $618 billion alternative with slimmer $1,000 direct payments and zero aid for states and cities, but Biden panned it as insufficient, though private talks with the Republicans continue.

 At the start of his meeting with Senate Majority Leader Chuck Schumer and 10 top Senate Democratic committee chairmen in the Oval Office, Biden sounded confident he could still win over GOP support.